Create a Password Protected Portfolio in WordPress: 3 Easy Ways

 - (Optional) Add links to your password protected portfolio category.

 Anyone who visits your website can see your normal pages.
 If they click a link to your password protected portfolio category – or of its posts or sub-categories – they will be prompted for the password.
 After entering the password, they can navigate to other portfolio pages without having to re-enter the password.

-The plugin documentation for Password Protected Categories contains more information about the options for your password protected portfolio.
+The Password Protected Categories knowledge base contains more information about the options for your password protected portfolio.

 #3 – Create a public portfolio in WordPress with password protected categories

 Method 3 also uses the Password Protected Categories WordPress plugin and has the same benefits.
 The difference is that I’ll show you how to set it up in a way that hides specific areas within your portfolio, while leaving others public.
 This is a good option if most of your portfolio can be public, but you want to add a few projects that need to remain private.

 I’ll show you how to set it up so that you can have public and private areas within your portfolio, without compromising on user experience.